What is fair wear and tear?Back to 'Expert guides'

 End-of-lease charges only occur when the vehicle, its equipment or accessories are not used, maintained or looked after as originally agreed.
 They merely compensate the leasing company for the cost of rectifying damage or loss.

 The British Vehicle Rental and Leasing Association (BVRLA) Fair Wear and Tear Guide is an industry-wide, accepted standard designed to protect you and help to reduce or eliminate de-hire charges at the end of a vehicle contract.
 So you should always know where you stand.
+You can request a copy of the BVRLA Fair Wear & Tear Standard from your leasing company directly.

 Lease-end penalty charges are most commonly for: